3 Reasons I Want More Body Mods

 New year’s resolutions should be fun!
 The more high-spirited you are about them, the more likely you are to get them done.
-Fortunately, the process of modifying one’s appearance can be just as fun as showing off the results afterward, and piercings are no exception.
+Fortunately, the process of modifying one’s appearance can be just as fun as showing off the results afterward.

 1 Setting aside a time and place for relaxation

 Some people love regularly scheduling the time to go to the spa or to get their nails done.
 For others, getting a tattoo or piercing is an equivalent.
 It’s a way of saying “yes” to yourself that’s more extensive and less ephemeral than putting on your favorite lipstick.